doganckaratas/microcom/README.md

 - Logger now includes timestamps (extended/basic/none)
 - Timestamps are seperately configurable between console window and log file
 - Removed unnecessary autoconf/automake generated files (project cleanup)
+- Logger and console timestamp modes now configurable realtime

 Known bugs:
 ========
 - Unfortunately, DEL key does not redirecting to Terminal target.
 I'll fix it ASAP
-- Logger filename option and timestamp options are not configurable realtime in console window.
+- Logger filename option not configurable realtime in console window.

 Please have a look in the provided index.html file for details.
 ---------------------------------------------------------------